-Five thousand workers are now constructing a 70-metre-high dam across the Pi river, a tributary of the Huai.
-170 air-miles west of Nanking.
-With the completion of 1952 Agricultural Target the dam in the summer of 1953, a 23-square-kilometre reservoir will administrative areas for the cur- the workers in the factory will be be formed having a storage capacity rent year indicate that the nation's consulted so that accurate estimates of 470,000,000 cubic metres of water 1952 plan for an increase of 8% of the cost of processing and reaand supplying a generating station in grain and 20% in cotton crop sonable prices can be fixed, and with a capacity of 1,100-2,000 kilo- yields will be fulfilled and pos- ways devised of improving the watts yearly.
+Five thousand workers are now constructing a 70-metre-high dam across the Pi river, a tributary of the Huai, 170 air-miles west of Nanking.
+With the completion of the dam in the summer of 1953, a 23-square-kilometre reservoir will be formed having a storage capacity of 470,000,000 cubic metres of water and supplying a generating station with a capacity of 1,100-2,000 kilowatts yearly.

-The new dam will put an end to floods along the Pi river and make it navigable for bringing down tea, timber and bamboo prothan 1 million peasants working on duced in the Tapieh mountain region.
+The new dam will put an end to floods along the Pi river and make it navigable for bringing down tea, timber and bamboo produced in the Tapieh mountain region.
 Saw mills and paper mills will be built in the vicinity of the dam and run on power from the hydro-electric plant.